If you are interested in joining the lab with an independent study, work-study, or graduate research, check out the Join Us page.

 Tori Bianchi, B.S., Bio-Anthropology with Honors, Spring 2018

 Tori has an interest in human origins and evolution, and will continue in a paleoanthropology / archaeology MA following graduation.
 Tori is assisted with graphic design and planning for the Cascadia Seminar in Medical Anthropology.

-Madeleine Rackers is a junior at Western pursuing a Biology/Anthropology major with a pre-medical focus.
+Madeleine Rackers is a Biology/Anthropology major with a pre-medical focus.
 She plans to attend medical school after graduating and practice rural women’s medicine internationally.

 Anna Knoblach, BA, Anthropology, Spring 2017